Review of Ballyneety Language School in Limerick, Ireland

 What is called a ‘High School’ in the United State is called a ‘Secondary School’ in Ireland, and the ways a student’s knowledge and skills are measured during secondary education are also very different.
 In the United States, students are assessed all through the academic year, and throughout a student’s school career.

 All these test scores are combined to result in a grade point average (GPA) for each individual student.
-There are also several great online courses to prepare for the GED diploma, or for other standardized tests, for example, ACT (‘American College Testing’) and SAT (‘Scholastic Aptitude Test’), which are very popular and can be taken by American students independently.
+There are also several great online courses to prepare for the GED diploma (a great example are MyCareerTools practice tests for the GED Math test) or for other standardized tests, for example, ACT (‘American College Testing’) and SAT (‘Scholastic Aptitude Test’), which are very popular and can be taken by American students independently.
 They can prepare for these tests any way they want, and take them as many times as they want.
 These tests are given to determine a student’s college readiness.

 In Ireland, secondary education students are mostly just tested twice during their educational career, first through the ‘Junior Certificate’ and later, through the ‘Leaving Certificate’.
 The Junior Certificate is awarded to students who successfully completed the secondary education’s junior cycle exams.